LawrieCape/niko-test/src/pages/products/overhead-conveyors.md

         imageUrl: /img/concentrictrack-300x265.jpg
     navTitle: Track Series
     title: Track Series
   - body: >-
-      NikoTrack produces manual overhead conveyor and monorail transfer systems that are modular in design for ease of installation and modification.

-      ### Key Features

-      * Multiple track sizes

-      * Manual or powered

-      * Flexible and simple track mounting system

-      * Standard components to connect and suspend the monorail conveyor track

-      * All components are electro galvanized for complete protection

-      * Seamless integration with the NikoTrack lightweight crane and lifting equipment

-      * Free running, economical with minimal maintenance

-      ### Suitable For

-      * Powder coating, painting, and material finishing applications

-      * Any industrial process that requires movement of parts, above floor level

-      * Situations where flightbars are used to move parts between processes within a plant
-    images: []
-    navTitle: Overhead Conveyor and Monorail Systems
-    title: Overhead Conveyor and Monorail Systems
-  - body: >-
-      **Modular Design**

-      * The Niko manual overhead conveyors are designed to suit any existing working environment and they can be changed or extended at a later date, should production requirements change.
-The modular nature makes them ideal for jobbing powder-coating lines.

-      **Environmentally Friendly **

-      * These manual overhead conveyors have a low carbon footprint with the automated parts using minimal power and the manual parts using none at all.

-      **Storage Space Utilised **

-      * Automatic switches change the manual overhead conveyor from a single track to side shifting dual tracks and allow flight bars to be grouped together and utilise storage space

-      **Accurate, Repeatable Load Positioning**

-      * The tapered edges of the Niko profile track ensure that the load carrying trolleys run smoothly, meaning accurate, repetitive load positioning can be achieved throughout the whole manual overhead conveyor.

-      **Integration with Lifting Equipment **

-      * The Niko manual overhead conveyor is designed to seamlessly integrate with Niko lightweight overhead cranes and lifting equipment through latching and transfer devices.
-This reduces the need for manual lifting where an overhead conveyor is loaded and unloaded.
-    images:
-      - imageUrl: /img/21.b62-lg-195x195.jpg
-    navTitle: Advantages
-    title: Advantages
-  - body: >-
       As an alternative to fully powered overhead conveyors, Niko offers a semi-automatic alternative.
 This system utilises any manual conveyor